redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD4-duplication.markdown

 Duplicate code is the opposite of reuse.
 When you remove duplication, you end up introducing reusable abstractions.
-From a design point of view, duplication in your code is very interesting.
+From a design point of view, duplication is very interesting.

+#### Hint: Refactor duplication
->You should pay particular attention to that when you're refactoring after passing each test.
+>Pay attention to duplication when you are refactoring after each test.
+Eliminate obvious duplication and don't wait to get more of it.
+More duplication is harder to eliminate.

 ## When do we remove the duplication?

+What is better?
+Windows or Linux? <br>In general, it depends on.

+And it is here the same with duplication during your development process.
 It's important not to jump in too early.
-The risk when you refactor code to create abstractions, is that you end up introducing the wrong abstractions.
+The risk when you refactor code to create abstractions, ends you up introducing the wrong abstractions.
-That happen very often because we haven't seen enough examples to really just sort to see what the pattern is here.
-Yet we have to see the patterns.
+That would be a brief form of ["You ain't gonna need it"](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

-You operate on a design principal called "The rule of three".
+You operate on a design principal called ["The rule of three"](https://en.wikipedia.org/wiki/Rule_of_three_%28computer_programming%29).
-It helps you to see the mentioned patterns and it helps you to not getting to late to eliminate duplication.
+It helps you to see patterns, and it helps you to not getting too late to eliminate duplication.

->More duplication is harder to eliminate

 So you have to wait for **exactly** three duplications and check what's going on.

-### Hint: Eliminate obvious duplication and don't wait to get more of it.

-## Handle duplication with parameterized tests
+## Handle duplication in your test suite with parameterized tests

 You can use little helper methods to maintain your test code.
-If there are a lot of similiar test cases, you can use parameterized tests.
+If there are a lot of similar test cases, you can use parameterized tests.
 Check the documentation from your test framework of choice.

 Naming of parameterized tests:<br>
 Describe the rule, and not the example.
-So it is reading it more like a specification.
+So reading it is more likely a specification.

-This is like a double win.
+#### Hint: Naming

-At last, that when you refactor, you can refactor as long as you can to write meaningful names to methods, so the code will become really easy to read.
+At last, that when you refactor, you can refactor as long as you can, to write meaningful names to methods, so the code will become really easy to read.

 This is part four of the TDD kickstart beginner series.
-Here is part [part 5](https://redseacomputing.github.io/2021/TDD5)
+Here is [part 5](https://redseacomputing.github.io/2021/TDD5-inside-out-and-outside-in)